 Frame: 23 in x 29 1/4 in; 58.4 cm x 74.3 cm; Panel: 16 in x 22 5/8 in; 40.6 cm x 57.5 cm

-Gift of the Trustees of the Carlyn H. Wohl Trust, by exchange
+Purchased through prior Gift of the Trustees of the Carlyn H. Wohl Trust

 The scene is a jumbled tavern filled with peasant revelers in various stages of inebriated contentment surrounded by the objects that made up everyday life in 17th-century Rotterdam.
 This work is a type of genre painting known as a “low-life” scene, which depicts the peasantry going about their daily lives.
 Within these images are themes of morality and vice (often touched-upon in a comedic manner) such as the overindulgence of alcohol, gambling, and the addictive properties of nicotine.
 Hendrik Martensz.
 Sorgh was a prolific painter during a century when growing demand from an emerging middle-class resulted in the production of more than five million works by Dutch artists.

 -Aaron Miller, Associate Curator of Visual and Material Culture, Mount Holyoke College Art Museum (Sept.
 2016)